Family Medical Leave (FML)

 The female faculty member is eligible for childbearing leave for the period prior to, during, and after childbirth.
 Childbearing leave shall consist of time an appointee is temporarily disabled because of pregnancy, childbirth, or related medical conditions.
 For example, the faculty member who is the birth mother will have at least eight weeks of paid leave; and may request for their first quarter of ASMD concurrently.
 In addition, she is also eligible for an additional 2 quarters of ASMD, which will provide release from full or partial teaching responsibilities or other assigned duties in accordance with APM 760-28 and established school practice.

 The male faculty member is eligible for a quarter of parental leave for baby bonding under APM 760, which is normally an unpaid leave, up to one year.
 He is also eligible to request ASMD for a quarter if he has primary responsibility for the care of an infant or newly adopted child.

 The rules about FMLA apply; however rules about pregnancy benefits do not apply.
-Adoptive parents are eligible for up to three quarters of ASMD to be used within 12 months of placement.
+Adoptive parents are eligible for one quarter of ASMD to be used within 12 months of placement.

 Faculty who do not accrue vacation have three options:

 - Request an ASMD for fall quarter, which will provide full pay with modified duties.
 This is normally partial or full release from teaching assignments, but can also include other assigned duties.